eBags Crew Cooler II Review

-Apart from the liner the Crew Cooler is perfectly designed for being a lunch bag.
+Apart from the liner, the Crew is perfectly designed as a lunch bag.
 It has plenty of separate compartments for utensils and food items that don't need to be cold.
 The handle is comfortable to carry, and it even has a strap for balancing the cooler on top of wheeled luggage if you want to carry your cooler on to your next flight.

-The Crew Cooler was one of the lowest scoring models in our durability testing.
-Generally the Crew Cooler is well built.
-We didn't find any manufacturing flaws and found few online user reviews that complained of durability issues.
-It is plenty tough enough for its intended use: carrying lunch to and from the office.
-However, it just can't match the durability of the other models we tested, most of which are meant for more rough and tumble use in the out of doors.
+The Crew was one of the lowest scoring models in our durability testing.
+Generally, it's well built; we didn't find any manufacturing flaws and found few online user reviews that complained of durability issues.
+It is plenty tough enough for its intended use of carrying lunch to and from the office.
+However, it just can't match the durability of the other models we tested, most of which are meant for more rough-and-tumble use in the great outdoors.

-At a list price of $50 the eBags Crew Cooler II is a bit pricey for a lunch bag, but thoughtful design touches and their added convenience make this a good value if you're packing a lunch to the office everyday.
+At a list price of about $40, the Crew II is a bit pricey for a lunch bag, but thoughtful design touches and their added convenience make this a good value if you're packing a lunch to the office every day.

-The eBags Crew Cooler II can't match most of the other coolers we tested in terms of insulation performance and ruggedness, but it shines in its own niche as an everyday lunch bag.
+The eBags Crew Cooler II can't match most of the other coolers we tested regarding insulation performance and ruggedness, but it shines in its own niche as an everyday lunch bag.